-Book now your luggage storage in Trieste on Radical Storage, the first luggage storage network.
+Book now your luggage storage in Trieste with Radical Storage, the first luggage storage network

 3 min. fast check-in

 Locked / supervised

 550 meters from Trieste Centrale Railway Station

 In the City Centre

 Angels are bars, hotels, restaurants or offices checked and monitored by the Radical Storage team!
 They will be happy to welcome you to the city!

 All locations are safe and guaranteed and all luggage left through the platform is covered by the Radical Storage warranty.

 The Radical Storage locations do not accept, in any case, luggage of customers without online booking.

 Book our luggage storage locations while in Trieste